inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

    - Implemented consistent naming conventions
    - Created specialized components for common patterns

+## Recent Code Quality Improvements

+The project has undergone significant improvements to ensure better code quality and stability:

+1. **ESLint Integration**
+   - Implemented comprehensive ESLint configuration with best practices for React and TypeScript
+   - Fixed critical hooks violations and component structure issues
+   - Added appropriate rules configuration to gradually improve code quality

+2. **TypeScript Error Fixes**
+   - Addressed critical TypeScript errors that were preventing successful builds
+   - Improved type safety in utility functions
+   - Fixed 'this-alias' issues in debounce utility

+3. **Build Process Optimization**
+   - Updated Next.js configuration to handle builds more efficiently
+   - Implemented settings to prevent deployment failures due to non-critical warnings
+   - Ensured smooth deployment pipeline to Vercel

+4. **Component Architecture Improvements**
+   - Fixed issues with React hooks usage patterns
+   - Improved component type definitions
+   - Enhanced reusable UI component patterns

+These changes have stabilized the codebase and created a solid foundation for continued development.
+The next phase will focus on addressing the remaining ESLint warnings and implementing additional features as outlined in the development roadmap.

 ## Feature Implementation Status

 ### Completed Features (✅)